 The drilling techniques reported in Appendix DEL of the CCA are still being implemented by area drillers.
-There were a total of 38 wells spudded, not necessarily completed, from July 1, 1998 through June 31, 1999.
-The rotary drilling rig was used in the drilling of all 38 wells.
+There were a total of 95 wells spudded, not necessarily completed, in the New Mexico portion of the Delaware Basin from August 1, 1999 through August 15, 2000.
+The rotary drilling rig was used in the drilling of all 95 wells.
+Some have been completed as oil wells, others as gas wells, while the rest are still in the process of being completed.
 All were conventionally drilled utilizing mud as a medium for circulation.
-Sixteen of these wells were in the nine-township area and completed as oil wells.
-The depths of the wells range from 8,129 feet to 9,000 feet.
+Fifty-four of these wells were in the nine-township area.
+The depths of the completed wells in the nine-township area range from 4,250 feet to 11,460 feet.
+Outside of the nine-township area the depths of the completed wells range from 3,136 feet to 17,675 feet.

 A technique used by operators to increase production is to drill a well directionally or horizontally.
 As reported in Appendix DEL, this technique is not often used in this area because of the increased costs.
-Of the 38 new wells drilled in the New Mexico portion of the Delaware Basin, three were directionally drilled with one completed as a horizontal well.
-All three wells are located outside of the nine-township area.
+Of the 95 new wells spudded or completed in the last year in the New Mexico portion of the Delaware Basin, one was directionally drilled but has yet to be completed.
+This well is located in the nine-township area immediately surrounding the WIPP Site.